-- Confirm the Residential-60 (R-60) zone for single-unit residential lots of existing residential uses. - Rezone selected properties near transit and major activity centers. - Rezone selected R-60 special exceptions of established, non-residential uses to confirm the existing uses and development standards and provide flexibility to evolve with market changes. - Rezone all Residential Townhouse (RT) zone properties to the appropriate Townhouse Medium-density (TMD) or Townhouse High-density (THD) zones.
-With the adoption of the 2014 County Zoning Ordinance, RT zones are to be replaced through the master planning process. - Ensure that infill development complements existing housing and neighborhoods.
+- Confirm the Residential-60 (R-60) zone for single-unit residential lots of existing residential uses. - Rezone selected properties near transit and major activity centers. - Rezone selected R-60 special exceptions of established, non-residential uses to confirm the existing uses and development standards and provide flexibility to evolve with market changes. - Rezone all Residential Townhouse (RT) zone properties to the appropriate Townhouse Medium-Density (TMD) or Townhouse High-Density (THD) zones.
+With the adoption of the 2014 Montgomery County Zoning Ordinance, RT zones are to be replaced through the master planning process.

+• Ensure that infill development complements the existing housing stock and neighborhoods.